 Fire, rescue and medical emergencies are 'time and outcome based' and arriving at the scene of any type of tragedy in a timely fashion is paramount to the outcome.
 An old Fire Service axiom states "the first five minutes of any emergency incident defines the outcome and activities of the next five hours."
-5 fire district or department should set response time goals for each of the categories below based on the needs of the emergency.

 The following definitions break down how EXPENDED TIME is measured for a fire department's response capabilities for each fire response zone.
-[Zone 1= Grow Management area; Zone 2= rural] A
+[Zone 1= Grow Management area; Zone 2= rural] A fire district or department should set response time goals for each of the categories below based on the needs of the emergency.

-FD Lev el of Service Ma trix 'Level of Service" Element Type of Incident FD GOAL 'Command' FD GOAL Zone 1 FD GOAL Zone 2 CALL PROCESSING & DISPATCH The amount of time it takes for Dispatch to receive a 9.1-1 call, adequately process it an dispatch it to FD Fire Response EMS/Rescue Response Haz Mat Response Public Service minutesminutesminutesminutes Binon: 'Level of Service" Element Type of Incident FD GOAL 'Command' FD GOAL Zone 1 FD GOAL Zone 2 Control of the Contro The amount it takes for the first staffed FD unit to respond after being dispatched Fire Response EMS/Rescue Response Haz Mat Response Public Service minutesminutesminutesminutes (a) 'Level of Service" Element Type of Incident FD GOAL 'Command' FD GOAL Zone 1 FD GOAL Zone 2 € =000 FIRST FD UNITON THE SCENE The amount it takes for the first staffed FD unit to arrive at the emergency scene Fire Response EMS/Rescue Response Haz Mat Response Public Service minutesminutesminutesminutes 'Level of Service" Element Type of Incident FD GOAL 'Command' FD GOAL Zone 1 FD GOAL Zone 2 ARRIVAL OF THE REMAINING 'EFFECTIVE RESPONSE FORCE' Fire Response minutes sangle-Markets The amount it takes for the remaining first -alarm assigned units to arrive at the scene EMS/Rescue Response Haz Mat Response Public Service minutesminutesminutesminutes
+AT 1 40 1 M FD Level of Service Matrix 'Level of Service" Element Type of Incident FD GOAL 'Command' FD GOAL Zone 1 FD GOAL Zone 2 CALL PROCESSING & DISPATCH The amount of time it takes for Dispatch to receive a 9-1-1 call, adequately process it an dispatch it to FD Fire Response EMS/Rescue Response Haz Mat Response Public Service minutes minutes minutes 'Level of Service" Element Type of Incident FD GOAL 'Command' FD GOAL Zone 1 FD GOAL Zone 2 State of the other division of the other div FD 'TURN-OUT' TIME Fire Response minutes The amount it takes for the first staffed FD unit to respond after being dispatched EMS/Rescue Response Haz Mat Response Public Service minutes minutes minutes 'Level of Service" Element Type of Incident FD GOAL 'Command' FD GOAL Zone 1 FD GOAL Zone 2 m-la al FIRST FD UNIT ON THE SCENE Fire Response minutes '£ =90-0 ° The amount it takes for the first staffed FD unit to arrive at the emergency scene EMS/Rescue Response Haz Mat Response Public Service minutes minutes minutes 'Level of Service" Element Type of Incident FD GOAL 'Command' FD GOAL Zone 1 FD GOAL Zone 2 All and the second s ARRIVAL OF THE REMAINING "EFFECTIVE RESPONSE FORCE" Fire Response minutes and for the stand of the stand The amount it takes for the remaining first -alarm assigned units to arrive at the scene EMS/Rescue Response Haz Mat Response Public Service minutes minutes minutes